esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 java -jar /scratch/micro612w18_fluxod/shared/bin/snpEff/snpEff.jar databases | grep 'kpnih1'
 ```

-The existing KPNIH1 reference database doesn't contain mgrB annotation in it so we build a custom database out of a custom KPNIH1 genbank file.
+The existing KPNIH1 reference database doesn't contain mgrB annotation in it so we built a custom database out of a custom KPNIH1 genbank file.
 The procedure to configure a custom database can be found [here](http://snpeff.sourceforge.net/SnpEff_manual.html#databases).